htvekov/openHASP-Sonos-media-player/README.md

 		-   Available slave speakers are listed in the button matrix displayed under the Master speaker button
 		-  Already grouped slave speakers are listed in **green**
 		- Non grouped, available speakers are listed in **red**
-		- Not available speakers will not be shown at all (dynamic group)
+		- Unavailable speakers will not be shown at all (dynamic group)
 		- **Toggle** buttons to **join/unjoin** speakers

 	-  ***320 x 480 and 480 x 480 resolution layouts***
 		- on **tabview** mentioned under Source/playlist dropdown
 		- Already grouped slave speakers are listed in **green**
 		- Non grouped, available speakers are listed in **red**
-		-  Not available speakers will not be shown at all (dynamic group)
+		-  Unavailable speakers will not be shown at all (dynamic group)
 		- **Toggle** buttons to join/unjoin speakers
 		- **Exit** selection tab via either of the dropdown lists **‘arrows’**.